-Marietta Radomska is a feminist philosopher and transdisciplinary Gender Studies scholar.
-She works as a Research Fellow at the Department of Thematic Studies – unit: Gender Studies, Linköping University, Sweden, within the research area of Environmental Humanities and The Posthumanities Hub.
+Dr. Marietta Radomska is a philosopher and transdisciplinary Gender Studies scholar.
+She is an Assistant Professor (biträdande universitetslektor) in Environmental Humanities at the Department of Thematic Studies – unit: Gender Studies, Linköping University, and an Affiliated Researcher at the Division of History of Science, Technology and Environment, KTH Royal Institute of Technology, Sweden.
 From July 2018 until June 2020 Radomska was also a Visiting Postdoctoral Researcher at the Department of Cultures (Art History), University of Helsinki, Finland.

 She holds a PhD in Gender Studies (Linköping University, SE), Research MA in Gender and Ethnicity (Utrecht University, NL) and MA in Philosophy specialised in Social Communication (Adam Mickiewicz University in Poznan, PL).

-Her research interests include: feminist theory, continental philosophy, environmental humanities, posthumanities, queer death studies, bioart, eco-art, performance art, critical animal studies, and others.
+Her research interests include: feminist theory, continental philosophy, environmental humanities, posthumanities, queer death studies, bioart, eco-art, visual culture, critical animal studies, and others.

-She is the founder of The Eco- and Bioart Research Network, co-director of The Posthumanities Hub, a founding member of Queer Death Studies Network, co-founder of The International Network for Ecocritical and Decolonial Research, and co-coordinator of GEXcel International Collegium for Advanced Transdisciplinary Gender Studies research strand “Death Studies: Queerfeminist Materialist Perspectives” (together with Nina Lykke and Tara Mehrabi).
+She is the Director of The Eco- and Bioart Lab, founder of The Eco- and Bioart Research Network, co-founder of Queer Death Studies Network, member of The Posthumanities Hub, and co-coordinator of GEXcel International Collegium for Advanced Transdisciplinary Gender Studies research strand “Death Studies: Queerfeminist Materialist Perspectives” (together with Nina Lykke and Tara Mehrabi).

 Other networks and collaborations: